Music theory

 The eight-semester bachelor's degree programme is modular in structure.
 Each module comprises teaching and learning content that has been combined to form thematically and didactically meaningful units of study.
 The names and content descriptions (study objectives) of the individual modules, the number of ECTS credits to be achieved for each module, and the type of performance assessment are specified in the curriculum.
 The module descriptions refer to the corresponding learning outcomes and competencies.
 The Bachelor's program is a face-to-face program and cannot be offered - not even in part - as a distance learning program.
 The courses from the Principal Study, as well as in other One-to-One Tuition, are designed to build upon each other.
 Prerequisite for enrolment in courses from the Principal Study or One-to-One Tutition is a positive evaluation of the previous semester (from the second semester onwards).

-The curriculum provides an overview of the courses to be completed, which are grouped into module groups.
+The curriculum provides an overview of the courses to be completed, which are grouped into modules.

 The courses are visible online in Curriculum Support:

-Link to the semester schedule
+Link to the curriculum

 A prerequisite for beginning a bachelor's degree (BA) is passing an audition.
 Auditions take place once a year and consist of various partial exams.
-All information about the audition can be found under “Information about the admissions process” further down the page.
+All information about the audition can be found under “Information about the admissions procedure” further down the page.

 A high school diploma is not necessary.